nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 A real estate agent who...

 * has a need to manage a significant number of client contacts
-* frequently needs to track client information, such as property preferences, deal statuses, and meetings
+* frequently needs to track client information such as their budget
+* hopes to schedule and manage appointments with the clients
-* hopes to ensure smooth communication with clients by sending updates on listings, reminders for follow-ups, and managing appointments
+* hopes to ensure smooth communication with clients by sending updates on listings and appointment reminders
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions